 Human rights agencies continue to warn of the consequences of school closures in the country.
 Activists have taken to the web under the #LetAfghanGirlsLearn campaign to demand back the right to study.
 Women’s rights activists, meanwhile, say that school closures have further exacerbated forced marriages and family violence.

-Despite repeated calls to allow girls to attend classes again, there are still no answers and signs on reopening of girl’s schools
+Despite repeated calls to allow girls in Afghanistan to attend classes again, there are still no answers and signs on reopening of girl’s schools

 Access to education is a fundamental right of every child, irrespective of gender.